Yerba – Sleepdealer: #962 of best 1,000 albums ever!

 Yerba - Sleepdealer

-One of the things that I’m learning through the process of research and writing this best 1,000 albums ever list is how much my process of discovering and consuming music has changed over the years.
-I go down a pretty deep rabbit hole talking about this topic in my coverage of the remarkable French hip hop album that’s a soundtrack to a movie called Ma 6-T Va Crack-er, so for this one I want to specifically talk about YouTube and Spotify.
+I go down a pretty deep rabbit hole talking about this topic in my coverage of the remarkable French hip-hop album that’s a soundtrack to a movie called Ma 6-T Va Crack-er (#966), so for this one I want to specifically talk about YouTube and Spotify.

 “Astoria” might be my favorite, and not just because I lived in the Astoria neighborhood of Queens in New York City for a spell.

-I think lofi hip hop is so appealing because it’s immersive enough to allow you to concentrate on work or other tasks, while also relaxing enough to be great backdrop music for spending time with other people.
+I think lo-fi hip hop is so appealing because it’s immersive enough to allow you to concentrate on work or other tasks, while also relaxing enough to be great backdrop music for spending time with other people.

-That lofi playlist that I created (called “get right lofi” if you must know) gets as much or more plays than any I’ve created in recent years.
+That lo-fi playlist that I created (called “get right lo-fi” if you must know) gets as much or more plays than any I’ve created in recent years.

 That’s to say you should deal yourself some Sleepdealer when you get a chance.